-You are hereby summoned to attend a meeting of Louth Town Council's Community Resources and Personnel Committees which will be held on Tuesday 25th January 2022 in The Old Court Room, The Sessions House, Eastgate, Louth at 7pm.
+You are hereby summoned to attend a meeting of Louth Town Council's Planning Committee, Community Resources Committee and Personnel Committee which will be held on Tuesday 15th April 2025 in The Old Court Room, The Sessions House, Eastgate, Louth at 7pm.
 The business to be dealt with at the meeting is listed in the agenda below.

-Please note, there will be a 15 minute public forum between 6.45pm and 7.00pm when members of the public may ask questions or make short statements to the Council, and your attendance is requested during this period.
+There will be a 15 minute public forum between 6.45pm and 7.00pm when members of the public may ask questions or make short statements to the Council, and your attendance is requested during this period.

-Any public, wishing to speak on an agenda item or 'sit in' on the meeting(s) please contact the Town Clerk, using the above email address, in advance to discuss attendance arrangements.
-If possible, please provide written representation rather than attending in person.
+Please note, any public, wishing to speak in the public forum may do so on items which appear on the agenda or may 'sit in' on the meeting(s).
+It would be much appreciated if any member of the public wishing to speak would please contact the Town Clerk, by emailing clerk@louthtowncouncil.gov.uk in advance of the meeting to discuss attendance arrangements.
+Written representation can also be considered rather than attending in person.